Katie-Rae Ebzery: Off-season stints

 Between 2008 and 2012, Ebzery played for the Newcastle Hunters in the Waratah League.
+She was named Waratah League MVP in 2011.
 In 2014, she played for the Hornsby Spiders and helped them win the Waratah League championship with a grand final MVP performance.
 In 2015, she played for the BA Centre of Excellence in the SEABL.
 In 2016, she had a short stint with the Hunters.
 In 2021, she played four games for the Hunters, who were crowned champions following the season's cancellation due to the COVID-19 pandemic.

 National team career

 In 2007, Ebzery represented Australia at the FIBA Under-19 World Championship in Slovakia.

 In 2011 and 2013, Ebzery won bronze with the Australian University Team at the World University Games.
 She also won bronze with the Australian 3x3 team at the inaugural FIBA 3x3 World Championships in 2012.

 Ebzery made her Australian Opals debut at the 2015 FIBA Oceania Championship, where the Opals claimed gold.
 In 2016, she played for the Opals at the Olympic Test Event in Rio de Janeiro, and later in the Rio Olympics.

 In 2017, Ebzery played for the Opals at the FIBA Women's Asia Cup, where she helped them win silver in Division A.

 In 2018, Ebzery helped the Opals win gold at the Commonwealth Games and silver at the FIBA World Cup.

 In 2019, Ebzery helped the Opals win bronze at the FIBA Asia Cup.
 She later played in the FIBA Olympic pre-qualifying tournament and the FIBA Olympic Qualifying Tournament.

 At the Tokyo Olympics in July and August 2021, Ebzery averaged 6.5 points, 3.5 rebounds and 4.3 assists in four games.